jgagneastro/banyan_sigma/README.md

 Note that you can choose your own environment name instead of bsigma_env.

+## A SIMPLE EXAMPLE:

 Once the packages are installed, you can start using banyan_sigma.
 First open Python:

        python

-Here is an example code to calculate a membership probability using a specific set of observables which you can paste directly in Python:
+Here is an example code to calculate a membership probability using a specific set of observables (for the star AU Mic) which you can paste directly in Python:

     from banyan_sigma import *